seanharrington256/Larix/README.md

 ### Models

+1. Make the models.
+Making the models and ensuring that they are specified correctly is the most tedious part of this.
 Models are contained in the `Models` directory.
 Each contains a `.tpl` and `.est` file that specify the coalescent model for FastSimCoal.
-We use fastsimcoal26.
+We use fastsimcoal26 v2.6.0.3.

 To test that each model is correctly specified, I execute a very short test run and visualize the output `.par` file using the `ParFileInterpreter-v6.3.1.r` script.
 This was previously available on the site hosting FSC2, but has since been replaced by a new version.
 It is included here in this repo.